Moocar/logback-gelf/README.md

 * **fieldType**: See field type conversion below.
 Default: empty (fields sent as string)
 * **staticAdditionalFields**: See static additional fields below.
+  Note, now that facility is deprecated, use this to set a facility
   Default: empty
 * **includeFullMDC**: See additional fields below.
 Default: `false`